akbrother02/CrownStack.github.io/_posts/2017-10-14-App-Thinning-iOS.markdown

 This feature works along with the rest of the two processes to ensure that the size of the app is kept to the minimum.

-One of the biggest advantages of this process is ensuring that 8GB and 16GB iPhones and iPads remain relevant, which is particularly important as developers and brands target emerging markets
+One of the biggest advantages of this process is ensuring that 8GB and 16GB iPhones and iPads remain relevant, which is particularly important as developers and brands target emerging market.

 This can be enable in the project settings under Build Settings and selecting bitcode to YES.